 If insulation is added to a vented vaulted ceiling, a 1" air space shall be maintained above the insulation.
-Each cavity shall have an upper and a lower vent.
+Each cavity shall have upper and lower vents.

 AT 2.5-Unvented Vaulted Ceilings

 If insulation is added to an unvented vaulted ceiling, it shall be filled with tightly packed insulation.